vjoon K4 Version 9: Ready for Adobe CC 2019 and featuring an enhanced K4 Content Portal

 With the facelift, the Web Editor has been optically streamlined and now has a lighter user interface.
 In addition, detailed improvements have been made and sources of error reduced.
 These include, for example, numerous improvements in so-called Precomposed Characters and special characters.

-Approval Manager: the client hub for all go-aheads
+Approval Manager: The client hub for all approvals

 Designers simplified and streamlined the Approval Manager by merging its two components and their functions into one client.
 Decision-making is more intuitive now.
 One click is all it takes for an editor to give a thumbs-up to layouts and contents that meet specifications – or a thumbs-down to those that do not.
 Approval Manager is the go-to hub for approving layouts and articles.
 This productivity-booster makes working life a lot easier for people who coordinate and monitor layouts and content across departmental or company boundaries.
 It accelerates approvals and fast-tracks feedback to save time and money.